kairos-fhir/kairos-fhir-dsl-mapping-example/src/main/groovy/customexport/patientfinder/README.md

 # Change log

+# 2025-10-24
+* added to use additional filters in ExportResourceMappingConfig to use

 # 2025-10-23
 * fixed the patient script to export country of birth correctly
 * add usage of metamodel for PatientAddress